 - Complete the Risk Code Practice Workbook (PDF: 232KB/23 pages)*

 *Continuing Education Credits are available for these modules.
 See Step 7 for directions on how to obtain credits.

 All WIC CPA Staff: Choose from one of the following two options

 - Option 1: Midwest Participant-Centered Training Video.
 The DVD was sent to local agencies in early May 2013.
 View the DVD.
 The preceptor should determine which activities to complete in the Midwest Participant-Centered Training Video Discussion Guide (PDF: 77KB/9 pages).

-- Option 2: Washington WIC Connects Participant Centered Education Modules available on-line at WIC Connects.
+- Option 2: Washington WIC Connects Participant Centered Education Modules available on-line at WIC Connects (scroll down to the Participant Centered Education section).
 Each module includes a number of activities in the resource section.
 The preceptor should determine which activities should be completed.
 Complete the following 10 modules.